1966 Ghanaian coup d'état

 The 1966 Ghanaian coup d'état (codenamed Operation Cold Chop) was a military overthrow of President Kwame Nkrumah on February 24, 1966, while he was visiting China.
-The swift and bloodless coup led to the establishment of an eight-member National Liberation Council (NLC), comprising four army and four police officers.
+The swift coup led to the establishment of an eight-member National Liberation Council (NLC), comprising four army and four police officers.
 The NLC dissolved Nkrumah's Convention People's Party and the Parliament, and suspended the constitution.

 Political climate

 From 1951 to 1966, Ghana was controlled by the Convention People's Party and its founder Kwame Nkrumah.
 During the 1950s, the CPP sponsored a variety of popular economic projects and in the process created a large foreign debt.
 In 1960, the CPP moved to nationalize the Ghanaian economy and heavily tightened its control in areas such as currency and taxation.
 By 1963, the public was suffering from shortages and price gouging.
 Fewer and fewer businesspeople benefited from party membership.
 Amidst growing unpopularity, the Party increased its repression of political opponents.
 It used the Preventive Detention Act to jail its opponents without trial for up to five years.
 In 1964, Nkrumah won a heavily rigged referendum that made the CPP the sole legal party, with himself as president for life of both nation and party.
 Press freedom reached a low ebb, as evidenced in an October 1965 statement by the Ghanaian Times: "Our socialist society cannot, and would not, tolerate the publication of any newspaper in Ghana which departs from the ideology and loyalties demanded from the press in socialist and Nkrumaist Ghana."
 General Afrifa later commented, regarding Radio Ghana: "From early morning till late at night there poured forth a sickening stream of Stalinist adulation and abject flattery.
 News was so often distorted or suppressed that Ghanaians stopped believing what they heard."

 The Party acted as a political monolith, with functional control over powerful civil organizations such as the Ghana Trades Union Congress and Ghana Muslim Council.
 Thus, the CPP had centralized political and economic power in order to pursue rapid industrialization under national control.

 Behind the scenes was an elite group of economic planners which stood to advance its agenda under military rule.
 These technocrats within the government found common cause with the military and police in their disdain for the mass politics of the Convention People's Party.
 One such figure was B. A. Bentum, former Secretary-General of the Agricultural Workers Union and subsequently the Minister of Forestry under the CPP.
 Bentum disapproved of the country's socialist tendencies and collaborated with the plotters by supplying them with information (including details about secret Chinese training camps, being used to train revolutionaries from other African countries).
 Kojo Botsio, chairman of the State Planning Commission, was similarly disposed if not as closely involved.